erodb/Pomegranate/README.md

 **Version 1.2g**
 * Fixed a bug that led to erroneous result file outputs for 2D binary whole cell inputs.
 * Repaired Pomegranate Analysis Revision Tool to be compatible with these changes.

+**Version 1.2h**
+* Pomegranate now allows for binucleated cells in nuclear analyses.
+These were previously excluded from the analysis.
+* A new Nuclear ID column has been added to annotate seperate nucleis in the same cell.
+* Fixed a bug where the ROI Manager would be cleared prior to reconstruction.
+* Repaired Sample R Code to reflect these changes.